Legendary Arecibo Observatory telescope to be demolished after cable failures, dish damage

 It's a sad day for the astronomy world.
 The Arecibo Observatory in Puerto Rico -- home to an epic 305-meter (1,000-foot) telescope dish -- is saying goodbye.
-The observatory suffered serious structural damage when a cable failed in August, and it's only gotten worse.
+The observatory suffered serious structural damage when a cable failed in August, and the situation's only gotten worse.

 The National Science Foundation (NSF) announced on Thursday that it'll begin plans to decommission the telescope, ending the device's 57 years of service.